 INDEMNIFICATION OF OFFICERS AND THE VESTRY

-Each member of the Vestry and Officers shall be indemnified by the Corporation against liabilities, damages, fines, penalties, and claims imposed upon or asserted against him or her (including amounts paid in settlement) by reason of having been a member of the Vestry or Officer, whether or not then continuing so to be, and against all expenses reasonably incurred by him or her in connection therewith , including but not limited to attorney fees, except in relation to matters as to which he or she shall have been finally adjudged to be liable by reason of having been guilty of gross negligence or willful misconduct in the performance of his or her duty as such Vestry member or Officer.
-In the event of any other judgment against such member or officer or in the event of a settlement, the Indemnification shall be made only if the Corporation shall be advised, in case none of the persons involved shall be or has been a Vestry member or officer, by the Vestry, and otherwise by independent counsel to be appointed by the Vestry, that in its opinion such Vestry member was not guilty of gross negligence or willful misconduct in the performance of his/her duty, and in the event of a settlement, that such settlement was, or if still to be made is, in the best interests of the Corporation.
-The right of Indemnification hereby provided shall not be exclusive of any of the rights to which any Vestry member or Officer may be entitled, including those set out in any contract of insurance obtained on the member’s behalf by the Parish.
+The Officers and each member of the Vestry shall be indemnified by the Parish against liabilities, damages, fines, penalties, and claims imposed upon or asserted against him or her (including amounts paid in settlement) by reason of having been an Officer or member of the Vestry, whether or not then continuing so to be, and against all expenses reasonably incurred by him or her in connection therewith , including but not limited to attorneys’ fees, except in relation to matters as to which he or she shall have acted with gross negligence or in willful misconduct, as determined by a majority vote of the Vestry, excluding any voting member seeking indemnity, in the performance of his or her duties as such Officer or Vestry member.
+This right of indemnity shall extend not only to Officers and Vestry members but also to other persons, according to the same terms and conditions as those applicable to Officers and Vestry members, acting in a position of leadership on behalf of the Parish, so long as the person has been designated to act in such position of leadership by the Rector and is acting within the course and scope of the duties assigned by the Rector.
+The right of indemnification hereby provided shall not be exclusive of any of the rights to which any Officer, Vestry member, or other person may be entitled, including those set out in any contract of insurance obtained on the person’s behalf by the Parish.

-ARTICLE XVI
+ARTICLE XV